Missouri Court Records

 - Requester’s relationship to the registrant

 Applications can either be submitted in person or sent by mail.
-However, requesters must provide a valid government-issued ID during the application, such as a driver's license, US passport, or state ID card.
+However, requesters must provide a valid government-issued ID during the application, such as a driver’s license, a U.S. passport, or a state ID card.
 Requesters must also pay a non-refundable $15 application fee, which covers:

 - Cost of conducting a search